imodpasteur/pySPIRALTAP/README.md

 The pySPIRALTAP methods can be imported with `import pySPIRALTAP`.

 # Status
-So far, only the method that do not rely on external Matlab® libraries (such as `denoise` or `rwt` have been implemented).
+The methods relying on the `rwt` method have not been implemented.